djbrooks/FroggerBlogger/README.md

 are on each page.
 Use PER_PAGE = 3 if you want to see the apple_pagination footer paginate after 3 blogs posts, else 6 looks good (two rows of three).

+About page looks funny (very thin card).
+MUST use bootstrap 4.0.0.alpha3.
+Not sure the issue, but that version solves the About page format issue.

 * Database creation